andreshungbz/echotown/README.md

 ### Most Educationally Enriching Functionality

 The most educationally enriching functionality was the the logger implemntation.
 It was cool to see how versatile the `log` standard library package is.
-Being able to easily determine the log output to standard output, to a file, or to both at the same tiem was very useful.
-I got to review file handling concepts I was introduce to in Programming 2, such as file modes, as well as Linux file permissions (I still can't rapidly convert from the octal system, but I recognize to which group the permissions should map to).
+Being able to easily determine the log output to standard output, to a file, or to both at the same time was very useful.
+I got to review file handling concepts I was introduced to in Programming 2, such as file modes, as well as Linux file permissions (I still can't rapidly convert from the octal system, but I recognize to which group the permissions should map to).
 Using my `logger` package helped organize my project and enabled easy extensibility when I needed to implement client message logging.

 ### Funcionality That Required the Most Research